Thank you for visiting the James Patterson website! We hope you'll come back often.

 How can I find out more about James Patterson?

-Read our interviews here at the site or read interviews that have appeared in print.
+Read the biography here at the site or read interviews that have appeared in print.

 Are there any more movies coming out based on James Patterson's books?

 Yes!
 Sign up for our eNewsletter to catch the latest news!

 Where did the story of the five balls in Suzanne's Diary for Nicholas come from?

 Imagine life is a game in which you are juggling five balls.
 The balls are called work, family, health, friends, and integrity.
 And you're keeping all of them in the air.
 But one day you finally come to understand that work is a rubber ball.
 If you drop it, it will bounce back.
 The other four balls–family, health, friends, integrity–are made of glass.
 If you drop one of these, it will be irrevocably scuffed, nicked, perhaps even shattered.
 And once you truly understand the lesson of the five balls, you will have the beginnings of balance in your life.

 One of the most dependably recurring questions I've gotten over the years is where did the above story of the five balls–which appears in Suzanne's Diary for Nicholas–come from?